colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 Another issue is that this stratification requires access to **all** paths used for the calculation.
 [Loop tiling](https://www.intel.com/content/www/us/en/developer/articles/technical/efficient-use-of-tiling.html) was used to optimize runtime for the path generation so paths were generated in batches of around $200$, and accessing all paths was not possible.

+### Loop Blocking and Fusion

+Loop blocking is done by dividing the number of total simulations by 200 to optimize cache allocation for option_value function.
+The optimal block size is machine-dependent.
+FIND PLACES TO INCLUDE LOOP FISSION/FUSION.

 ## Conclusion